 Since the COVID-19 coronavirus pandemic led to the cancellation of these events, we can hope to find out in 2021.

 Putting events and travel logistics aside, Magento is positioned at several crossroads, and there are burning questions that we were very much hoping love to walk away from Imagine 2020 with answers to.
-We had set up a running list here, with the intent of posting information that we learnt in a future post after Imagine 2020.
+We had set up a running list here, with the intent of posting information that we learned in a future post after Imagine 2020.
 Do you think something is missing?
-Reach out here, or through LinkedIn, Facebook, or Twitter.
+Reach out here.

 While Imagine did not happen, we have been able to get updates to several of these questions!
 See below: